Hockey League Simulator 2

 Hockey League Simulator 2 (HLS2) is a 1992 ice hockey-themed sports game from Bethesda Softworks.
 The game is fully compatible with Wayne Gretzky Hockey 3.

+Gameplay

+Hockey League Simulator 2 features gameplay from an executive's perspective, allowing the player to draft a team and organize its schedule, and hire or fire the coach.
+As the general manager of a team, the player has the ability to trade players and send them down or back up from the minors.
+The player can become involved in preseason negotiations to draft hockey players.
+The player can create custom leagues that can use game played in Wayne Gretzky Hockey 3 as well as fantasy or rotisserie leagues.

+The player uses detailed menus to access commands for all of the different options.
+The player is able to manipulate and change player statistics, financial statistics, and performance statistics.
+This game included an 'injury prone' option so that players could set the level of injuries during a season.

+The player can switch back and forth between viewing the final scores after playing games, to watching a period-by-period recap of the scoring.
+The player can replay an entire season in a single sitting.
+The player can play through each game of the season using either Wayne Gretzky Hockey III or with a quick simulation mode.

 Reception

 Peter Freunscht from PC Games rated the game a 29 of 100 criticizing the poor sound and other issues.

 Mika Nirvi from Pelit rated the game a 92 of 100 stating "The game comfort is good.
 The optimal mode of play is the combined mouse-keyboard combination.
 The direct-dial keys make the game easier and you can catch up quickly.
 The sounds and animation are top-notch and they create their own atmosphere in the game.
 The wide selection options and the ability to play HLS2 games keep Wayne Gretzky Hockey 3 as its hockey king".